We found one university-affiliated hospital with ~900 beds

 — i.e. an eyewash station for every “paying customer”

-Prescriptive standards, on the other hand, require fixed interval inspection testing and maintenance so that the inspection event is chargeable time.
+Prescriptive standards, on the other hand, require fixed interval inspection testing and maintenance (i.e. chargeable time).
 Prescriptive standards are comparatively easy for compliance officers to enforce compared with performance standards.
-Some standards developers such as the National Fire Protection Association recognized the burden prescriptive standards place upon the user interest so they produce two different versions of one of its flagship products:

 Issue: [13-28] and [16-69]

 Contact: Mike Anthony, Richard Robben, Mark Schaufele, Ron George